mattrussell2/gradescope-autograder/README.md

 ```
 test_autograder -s testset/solution
 ```
 This script will create a temporary testing directory named `temp_testing_dir`, copy everything there, and run the tests.
 You can optionally remove this directory after tests are run with the `-d` option.
-The `-j` option is also available [see next section].

 ### Parallel Execution of Tests
-If you would like to enable parallel execution of tests, instead run
+The `autograde` program supports parallel execution of tests with the `-j` option
 ```
 autograde -j NUMCORES
 ```
 where `NUMCORES` is the number of cores you would like to utilize (`-1` will use all available cores).
 Note that multiple tests may be run on each core concurrently.
-The default setting is for one core to be used with no tests running concurrently; that is, only one test will be run at a time (no concurrent tests are run).
+The default setting is equivalent to `-j 1`, which runs tests without parallelization enabled.
 You can also build the reference output with parallelization by running
 ```
 build_ref_output -j NUMCORES
 ```